5 More Query Fails I Have Seen this Week

 Be yourself… but be your best self.
 Be confident, yet modest.
 Don’t be afraid to show some personality without going over the top.
 Agents want your query, and the project you are pitching, to be wonderful.
 So, you don’t need to go overboard with self-praise trying to convince them to read it.

-Don’t tell me how good your book is.
+Don’t tell me how great your book is.
 Show me.
-No one cares if your whole family thinks you are a genius.
+No one cares if your whole family thinks you’re a genius.
 Make me admire your cleverness for myself.

 If the book is a thriller, the query should be exciting.
-If it is humorous, it should make me laugh.
-If it is wise and philosophical, make me nod my head in appreciation.
+If it’s humorous, it should make me laugh.
+If it’s wise and philosophical, make me nod my head in appreciation.
 And don’t be coy.
 None of this, “Is the killer Sarah’s own husband, and can she stop him before he murders all his high-school bullies?
 Read the manuscript to find out!”

 Make sure to look up each agent’s submission guidelines.
 Many, like me, place a lot of importance on a synopsis and writing sample.
-That’s because I have had terrible queries for really good books that I have sold easily, and great queries for books that turned out to be full of problems.
+That’s because I’ve had terrible queries for really good books that sold easily, and great queries for books that turned out to be full of problems.
 Either the author spent more time on the query than they did on the manuscript, or they paid a professional to write it.
 So, the query can only tell you so much.

 Therefore, I usually scan the query to get a sense of the project, then jump directly to the writing sample.
 If the writing is promising, then I go back up to the query.

-Your work might be excellent, but still being passed on because there will be certain memes and scenarios that may seem fresh or marketable to the author, but which agents have seen, in one form or another, many times.
+Your work might be excellent, but still being passed on because there always certain memes and scenarios that may seem fresh or marketable to the author, but which agents have seen in one form or another many times.
 I’ll go into these in another post.